insure logo

 What condo insurance covers

 But unlike a homeowners insurance policy, an individual condo policy doesn’t typically provide dwelling coverage, which is what protects a home’s physical structure.
-Instead, the master condo association policy handles the physical structure.
+Instead, the master condo association policy covers the physical structure.

 “Condo coverage is usually made up of the interior structure and the interior finishings — which include built-in appliances, flooring such as tile or carpet, and heating and cooling equipment,” says P.J.
-Miller, partner with Wallace & Turner Insurance in Springfield, Ohio.
+Miller, partner with Wallace & Turner Insurance.

-Things excluded from a typical condo insurance policy can include coverage for earthquakes, floods, sewer backup, sinkholes, and building collapses.
+Coverage for earthquakes, floods, sewer backups, sinkholes, and building collapses are typically excluded from condo insurance.
 You may be able to obtain protection for these and other exclusions by purchasing extra coverages or separate policies.

 Personal property coverage

-Personal property protection guarantees protection for your appliances, furniture, clothing, electronics, jewelry, artwork, and other personal items.
+Personal property protection covers everything in your home: your appliances, furniture, clothing, electronics, dishes, linens and other personal items.

-You can have personal property insurance for actual cash value or replacement care coverage.
+You can have personal property insurance for actual cash value or replacement cost coverage.

-Actual cash value is insurance protection that pays damages equivalent to the replacement value of your damaged property, minus any depreciation.
+Actual cash value pays damages equivalent to the replacement value of your damaged property minus any depreciation.

 “Say your two-year-old big screen TV is destroyed in a fire.
 Your claims payment will be based on what that television is worth today, not when you bought it, which could be half the cost or less,” Bakonis adds.

 “Assume your sofa is destroyed in a condo fire.
 With replacement cost coverage, it can be replaced at full cost, no matter how old it is.
-You will be compensated for or with a similar item to the one that was damaged or destroyed, at today’s prices, with this type of coverage in place,” explains Bakonis.
+You will be compensated with a similar item to the one that was damaged or destroyed, at today’s prices, with this type of coverage in place,” says Bakonis.

 Personal liability coverage